BetonQuest/BetonQuest/docs/Documentation/Scripting/Data-Formats.md

 ## :octicons-location-16: Unified location formating

-Whenever you want to define some location in your events, conditions, objectives or any other things, you will define it with this specific format.
+Whenever you want to define a location in your events, conditions, objectives or in any other place, you will define it with this specific format.
 The location consists of 2 things: base and vector.
 Only the base is always required.

 ### Base Location
-The base is a core location.
-There are two types: absolute coordinates and variables.
-Absolute coordinates are defined like `100;200;300;world`, where `100` is X coordinate, `200` is Y, `300` is Z and `world` is the name of the world.
-These can have decimal values.
-If you want you can also add two more numbers at the end, yaw and pitch (these are controlling the rotation, for example in teleportation event, both are needed if you decide to add them;
+Locations are defined in the format `x;y;z;world;yaw;pitch` for example `100;200;300;world`, where `100` is the x coordinate, `200` for y, `300` for z and `world` is the name of the world.
+All numbers may have decimal places.
-example: `0.5;64;0.5;world;90;-270`).

-### Variables as Base Location
-To use a variable as the location's base it must resolve to valid absolute coordinates.
-An example of such variable is `%location%`, which shows player's exact location.
-Simply place it instead of coordinates.
-There is one rule though: you can't use variable base types in events running without players (for example static events or the ones run from folder event after the player left the server).
-BetonQuest won't be able to resolve the location variable without the player!
+You can also omit the `yaw` and `pitch` values as they are optional.
+They define the rotation and if you want to set them you must provide them both.
+Yaw is the left-right rotation, pitch is the up-down rotation.
+A fully defined location may look like this: `100;200;300;world;90;-45`.

+Every single element may be a placeholder as well as the entire location itself.
+As an example you can use the [`%location%`](Building-Blocks/Placeholders-List.md#location-placeholder) placeholder to get a player's current location.

 ### Vectors
 The vector is a modification of the location.
 Vectors look like `->(10;2.5;-13)` and are added